-Regression based methods
+Regression-based methods

-Regression-based methods are commonly used to assess SNP interactions in either diseases or quantitative traits13,14.
-In GWAS where billions of pairwise SNP combinations need to be assessed, the primary goal is to identify interacting SNPs from the huge search space.
-One can use SNP genotype models to test interactions directly by comparing the saturated model including interactions (LS) against the reduced model without (LR), using four degree-of-freedom (df) and thus save computing time in estimating genetic parameters.
-When concerning only additive effects, the genotype model is reduced to an allelic (i.e. the minor alleles of each SNP) model where the interaction is tested in the same way but using only one df15.
+Traditionally methods based on logistic regression or linear regression are used to assess SNP interactions in diseases or quantitative traits respectively13,14 (Supplementary information box S1).
+Given the goal of detecting interactions, one can use SNP genotype models to test interactions directly by comparing the saturated model including interactions (LS) against the reduced model without (LR) for each pair of SNPs and thus save computing time in estimating genetic parameters unnecessarily.
+The (LS vs. LR) test is essentially based on the variance explained by four interaction terms and thus consumes four degrees-of-freedom (df).
+When concerning only additive effects, SNP allelic models can be applied instead in which case the interaction test consumes one df because only the additive-additive interaction term is included and thus could be more powerful if only additive effects are present15.

 Previously an exhaustive search for pairwise interactions at the genome-wide level was considered computationally prohibitive13.
 Various approaches have been taken to reduce the computational barrier.
 First, advantage has been taken of modern computing infrastructure and technologies including clusters of computers equipped with multiple CPU cores and/or graphic processing units (GPU)9,11,12,16, parallelization8,10,17 and bitwise computing where SNP genotype data are stored in bitwise data structures to achieve great memory efficiency and computing speed8,18,19.
 Second, approximate interaction tests have been applied that can be quickly computed and do not miss any important epistatic SNP pairs19.
 For example F ratio and Kirkwood Superposition Approximation approximate the (LS vs. LR) tests under the assumption of Hardy-Weinberg Equilibrium (HWE) for quantitative20 and disease traits19 respectively and can be quickly computed from contingency tables based on SNP genotypes.
 For convenience, we list some recent applications based on regression and other approaches that can perform fast genome-wide screening of epistasis in GWAS (TABLE 1).
-Considering the various strengths and weaknesses in these applications, we recommend an extra step of re-examining the screening results of more significant tests in the full regression models (e.g. conditional tests) to avoid false positives or redundant signals10,20,21.
+Considering the various strengths and weaknesses in these applications, we recommend using the approximate interaction tests as an initial genome-wide screen for putative epistatic interactions and then taking the extra step of re-examining the resultant subset of SNP pairs using the full regression models (e.g. conditional tests) to avoid false positives or redundant signals10,20,21.

-An exhaustive genome-wide search is now computationally tractable but still suffers from low power in detection of epistasis, especially when applying a genome-wide threshold adjusted for billions of pair-wise tests13,22,23.
-Big sample sizes are generally required for success24.
-Focusing on interactions involving SNPs with marginal effects confirmed in GWAS may be a practical compromise25,26 in light of limited samples available in most individual GWAS cohorts, because a much less stringent threshold can be applied owing to much reduced multiple tests10,20,27–29.
-Taking 500 000 SNPs for example, the Bonferroni corrected threshold on the -log10 scale is 12.4 for an exhaustive search in contrast to 7.0 for a hypothesis-driven search focusing on SNPs with marginal effects, i.e. the approximate 2x difference in threshold is equivalent to a doubled sample size in the focused search.
-Furthermore, using high density SNPs could potentially make both exhaustive and focused interaction search more fruitful as power is function of interaction effects and linkage disequilibrium (LD) between the SNP and causal variant at both loci21,24.
+An exhaustive genome-wide search is now computationally tractable but still suffers from low power in detection of epistasis13,22,23.
+Large sample sizes (i.e. many individuals) are generally required for success24.
+Focusing on interactions involving SNPs with genome-wide significant marginal effects confirmed in GWAS [ somewhere it would be useful to mention the pros/cons: that this set of SNPs is likely to be enriched for SNPs with biological connections to the trait, but that many epistatic interactions may be missed as epistasis only requires that combinations of SNPs, rather than individual SNPs, influence the trait] may be a practical compromise25,26 in light of limited samples available in most individual GWAS cohorts, because a much less stringent threshold can be applied owing to much reduced multiple tests10,20,27–29.
+Taking 500 000 SNPs for example, the Bonferroni-corrected threshold on the -log10 scale is 12.4 for an exhaustive search in contrast to 7.0 for a hypothesis-driven search focusing on one SNP with marginal effects, i.e. the approximate 2x difference in threshold is equivalent to a doubled sample size in the focused search.
+Furthermore, using high-density SNPs could potentially make both exhaustive and focused interaction searches more fruitful as power is a function of interaction effects, sample size and linkage disequilibrium (LD) between the SNP and causal variant at both loci21,24.